 - synarpastikós – Greek for “exciting”

-If you want to help your child learn a foreign language this summer, and you live in the Bay Area, check out EFBA French Immersion Summer Camps in Mountain View, CA. Or you can click here to discover language learning classes in your area!
+If you want to help your child learn a foreign language this summer, check out EFBA French Immersion Summer Camps which has several locations in the SF Bay Area.
+Or you can find online French classes to experience language learning classes from anywhere!